-- ensuring that children grow up with the provision of safe and effective care - acting to enable all children to have the best life chances - · preventing impairment of children's mental and physical health or development and - protecting children from maltreatment.
+- ensuring that children grow up with the provision of safe and effective care - acting to enable all children to have the best life chances - preventing impairment of children's mental and physical health or development and - protecting children from maltreatment.

 The term 'safeguarding children' covers a range of measures including child protection procedures.
-It encompasses a preventative approach to keeping children safe that incorporates pupil health and safety; school behaviour management and preventing bullying; supporting pupils with medical conditions; personal, health, social economic education; providing first aid and site security.
+It encompasses a whole-school preventative approach to keeping children safe, including online that incorporates pupil health and safety; school behaviour management and preventing peer on peer abuse; supporting pupils with medical conditions; Relationships, Sex and Health (RSHE) education and Personal, Social, Health and Economic (PSHE) education; providing first aid and site security.